-SUNY Oswego is located in the small town setting of Oswego, New York, less than an hour from Syracuse.
+SUNY Oswego is located in the small town setting of Oswego, New York, in the suburbs of Syracuse.

-If you want to see SUNY Oswego for yourself, plan a visit.
+If you are interested in seeing SUNY Oswego for yourself, be sure to plan a visit!
 The best way to reach campus is to take New York State Route 481 to Oswego, or book a flight to the nearest airport, Syracuse Hancock International.

 You can also take a virtual campus tour to get a sense of what SUNY Oswego and Oswego are like without leaving home.